kshulgina/codetta/README.md

 Let's use this to download the mitochondrial genome of the green algae _Pycnococcus provasolii_, which is under NCBI nucleotide accession GQ497137.1

-	python codetta_download.py GQ497137.1 c --prefix examples/GQ497137.1
+	python codetta_download.py GQ497137.1 c --sequence_file examples/GQ497137.1.fna

 This will download a FASTA file containing the GQ497137.1 sequence into `examples/GQ497137.1.fna`.
-Again, notice that the `.fna` file extension should not included in the `--prefix` argument.
 The argument `c` specifies that this is a nucleotide database accession and not an assembly accession (which would be `a`).

 ### Summary

 Now let's pull it all together by predicting the genetic code of the _P. provasolii_ mitochondrial genome:

-	python codetta_align.py examples/GQ497137.1
+	python codetta_align.py examples/GQ497137.1.fna
-	python codetta_summary.py examples/GQ497137.1
+	python codetta_summary.py examples/GQ497137.1.fna
-	python codetta_infer.py examples/GQ497137.1 -m
+	python codetta_infer.py examples/GQ497137.1.fna -m

 The `-m` argument indicates that we do not want to exclude Pfam domains associated with mitochondrial genomes.
 The output genetic code is: